 3. Love: Remember good boundaries are always win-win

-Once they’ve calmed down, talk through some scenarios for how to handle frustration.
-Have them go back and try again with your coaching.
+Once they’ve calmed down, talk through some scenarios for how to handle their big emotions.
+Have them go back and try again.
 You both win as you teach your child these skills.

 In my experience, this means that a lot less discipline is needed in the future when discipline is approached this way.

 It is difficult to be corrected.
-It naturally causes feelings of shame, not being good enough.
-As humans, we are wired to seek pleasure and avoid pain.
+It naturally causes feelings of shame, not being good enough, feeling unwanted, etc. As humans, we are wired to seek pleasure and avoid pain.
 Praise is pleasing to the brain, and correction is painful.

-Anytime you have to correct a child, or provide a consequence, remember to show an increase in love.
+Anytime you have to correct a child, or provide a consequence, remember to show an increase in love afterward.
 Praise them, and tell them how much you love them.
 Your gratitude for their goodness will only inspire more goodness inside of them.

 My blog is a source of income that allows me to bring the content that I hope will inspire you.
 I choose to only promote products and services that I would choose for myself, and believe would be beneficial to my readers.
 Items marked ℅ have been gifted to me, and I may accept payment for any collaboration post that is featured on my blog.
 I sometimes use affiliate links, which means that I earn a commission when you click and buy products or services.
 Affiliate links may or may not be noted throughout the blog.
 You can trust that I will always give my absolute honest opinion on anything that appears on my blog.
 I will not share anything that I am not in love with.
 I have the best interests in mind for my readers and appreciate your support.